robot131/robot131.github.io/publications/number-6.md

 **Fig.6** Reconstructed resolution target by the DrPR algorithm under the mask’s pixel size of 5, 10, 20, and 40 µm. (a1)–(a4) are the captured masked intensity images, where the auto-focusing curves of Z1 estimation are given in the subplots. (b1)–(b4) are the retrieved amplitude images. (c1)–(c4) are expanded from green boxes in (b1)–(b4).

+### Reconstructed Results of Various Kinds of Samples

 In the following experiments, we use the mask with the pixel of 5 \\(\mu m\\) for wavefront modulation and select five samples to further validate our method, including high-resolution target (55-622, Edmund), Ronchi grating (R1L3S13N, Thorlabs), stained pathological slide (Human Tongue Fungiform Papillae), binary random phase mask (pixel:10 \\(\mu m\\)), and reflective phase-only target produced from a spatial light modulator (SLM, Holoeye, GAEA-2-VIS-036).
 Herebtwo maskless phase retrieval methods (DPENet and SFPR-NL) and two masked phase retrieval methods (SPICA and SCPR) are listed for the comparison group.
 The results are shown in Fig.7.

 <div align=center><img src="/publications/imgs/eSCPR_results/r3.png"></div>